 Since 2004 Maria Cimini has been the coordinator of the SNAP Outreach Project for the State of RI through the URI Feinstein Center for a Hunger Free America.
 She is responsible for media messaging, information material creation, trainings and developing community partnerships.
 Maria is a resident of Providence and received both her BA in Political Science and Masters of Social Work, with a concentration in organizing and policy, from Rhode Island College.
 Before joining the Hunger Center, Maria was the Assistant Director of South Providence Neighborhood Ministries, worked with the RI Organizing Project and spent several years with the Professional Development Committee of the Volunteer Center of RI.
-With close to ten years as an advocate for social and economic justice, Maria works to ensure all people have the ability to meet their basic needs.
+With more than ten years as an advocate for social and economic justice, Maria works to ensure all people have the ability to meet their basic needs.

 SNAP Outreach Supervisor

 Prior to joining the Hunger Center, Katie worked for the Rhode Island Association for the Education of Young Children and BrightStars, the state’s Quality Rating and Improvement System for early care and education programs.
 Katie also previously worked for the URI Talent Development Program as well as the URI Cancer Prevention Research Center.
 Katie’s responsibilities at the Hunger Center include the supervision and scheduling of student outreach workers.
 As a former student outreach worker herself (Katie worked for the Hunger Center from 2006-2008), Katie is excited to return to the Center and be a part of work she finds rewarding.
 Katie graduated from URI in 2008 with a B.A. in Sociology and is currently pursuing a Master’s degree in Public Administration.
 She has studied Spanish for many years and traveled to South America in 2007.
 She is interested in issues impacting non-profit management and structure, Spanish language and culture, and social issues including access to basic needs and education.
 She lives in Warwick with her spouse, cat, and two very cute indoor bunnies.

 Anna Lubiner, Psychology Department, Doctoral Student, School Psychology